Ewing Event ’21: Magnetics in Carbon 2050

 Dec 8th 2021 - Dec 8th 2021

-Please register your interest at the bottom of this page
+Please register at the bottom of this page

 Magnetics will play a substantial role in technologies tackling climate change.
 This seminar will look at how magnets will be produced as well as applications, giving ideas on the economic and efficient production of magnets, and their use to create and use electricity in environmentally friendly ways.